How to Be Insanely Productive Without Destroying Your Health

 The Downside: Too Much Screen Time, Too Much Sitting, Too Much Distraction

 Regardless of the wonders of modern technology, I’ve also suffered the consequences of spending too much time in the vortex of blue light.
 I’ve dealt with back pain, insomnia, information overload, and brain fuzz from overdosing on technology.
+I thought it had got to the point of no return.
+There was one time when I even considered inhaling CBD oil through a vape, (Visit this website for more information) to see if this would help to make me feel a bit better.
+I just can’t believe these health problems can arise through staring at modern technology for too long.
 I’ve even chosen my iPhone over conversation with another human, until my conscience got around to making me shut if off for the sake of eye contact.
 Like most people, I’ve found that it’s quite easy to merge on to the information superhighway and miss your exit.

 But with time, practice, and a desire not to have a giant hump for a back, I’ve learned (am learning) to have a healthier relationship with my computer and my phone and my Google and my favorite blogs and my cool apps and my Netflix.
 Like anything else, it’s good to have some healthy boundaries with the webs and the gizmos.

 How to Have A Healthy Relationship With the 21st Century : 3 Suggestions That Aren’t Preachy or Annoying